kawsarabdisalan/PLP-4/README.md

 # PLP-4

 There are 2 boolean values in C++.
 They are true (1) and false (0). <br>
 C++ has many conditional statements available for you to use.
+Below they are shown:
+- If statement
+- If - else statement
-There are if statements, if-else statements and if-else if- else statements <br>
+- If , else if , else statements

+The way C++ delimtes the code under each condition is based off the curly brackets.
+Examples will be shown below.
 # If statement
 An if statement will allow you to look at something to see if it is true.
 If it is true, it will follow through the statement and if it is false, it will not return anything.
 An example is attached below.